-Energy exist freely in nature, some of them are infinitely available called renewable, and some are infinity called as non-renewable.
-A non-renewable is that does not renew itself at a sufficient rate for sustainable economic extraction in meaningful human time-frames.
+Energy exist freely in nature, some of them are infinitely available called renewable, and some are infinity called non-renewable.
+A non-renewable energy is one that does not renew itself at a sufficient rate for sustainable economic extraction in meaningful human time-frames.

 The non-renewable energy is energy from fossil fuels such as coal, crude oil, natural gas and uranium.
 Unlike renewable energy, non renewable energy need human intervention to make it suitable for consumption.
 Fossil fuels are mainly made up of Carbon.
 It is believed that fossil fuels were formed over 300 million years ago when the earth was a lot different in its landscape.